2023 Youth Ministry Leaders Network

 Please note that this session is designed for first-time attendees at the Youth Ministry Leaders Network.
 Returning attendees will attend "Lessons Learned in the Last Year".

-COVID has had a big impact on the mental health of young people, which many youth ministry leaders are unequipped to respond to.
-This session will explore the areas in a young person's life where pastoral care is needed and provide insight on the qualities that we as leaders need to demonstrate if we are to effectively provide pastoral care.
+Young people today have been described as "the most physically safe but emotionally fragile generation in history.”
+Many young people struggle to cope with the demands of modern life, including social media, school, exams, and global issues.
+We want to help our young people live well when life shakes them!
+This session will explore the areas in a young person's life where discipleship is needed and provide insight on the qualities that we as leaders need to demonstrate if we are to effectively provide loving care.

 In the session, participants can choose from one of the following moderated breakout discussions and group brainstorms: